Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Related Work and Discussion

 \begin{enumerate} \item The usual goal of classification rule learning is to generate separate models, one for each class, inducing class characteristics in terms of properties (features) occurring in the descriptions of training examples.
 Therefore, classification rule learning results in \emph{characteristic} descriptions, generated separately for each class by repeatedly applying the \emph{covering algorithm}, meaning that the positive samples covered by already generated rules are dropped from the dataset when generating a new rule. \item In decision tree learning, on the other hand, the rules which can be formed from paths leading from the root node to class labels in the leaves represent \emph{discriminant} descriptions, formed from properties that best discriminate between the classes.
 As rules formed from decision tree paths form discriminant descriptions, they are inappropriate for solving subgroup discovery tasks which aim at describing subgroups by their characteristic properties. \item Subgroup discovery is seen as classification rule learning by treating subgroup $cond$ as a rule $cond \longrightarrow class$, where usually $class$ is the positive class.
 However, the fact that in classification rule learning the rules have been generated by a covering algorithm hinders their usefulness for subgroup discovery.
 Only the first few rules induced by a covering algorithm may be of interest as subgroup descriptions with sufficient coverage.
 Subsequent rules are induced from smaller and strongly biased example subsets, excluding the positive examples covered by previously induced rules.
 This bias prevents the covering algorithm from inducing descriptions uncovering significant subgroup properties of the entire population. \end{enumerate}

+In the context of root-causing from regression test trace logs, the above statements from~\cite{lavravc2004decision} mean that both decision tree and rule-based algorithms are suitable for separating the two classes (fail vs pass), which is the explicit aim of the decision tree algorithms, but this is not enough since we want to also separate between subgroups of failures as not all failures have the same root cause; and here decision tree algorithms with discriminating description are less appropriate than subgroup discovery techniques with characteristic descriptions which aim at finding subgroups of failures with the same explanation (same root cause).

 Our root-causing task is different from both $\sd$ and $\rl$ tasks in that the dataset that we work with can change during the root-causing procedure: we might add and/or remove some of the features in the initial input dataset, and might drop some of the positive samples in the initial dataset, in order to focus the root-causing procedure to one or more relevant modules and to a subgroup of positive samples.
-In addition, we want to learn subgroups of failures with the same root-cause (which is a task relevant to $\sd$) as well as to learn rules that can serve as predictors of previously learned root-causes in the future (which is a task relevant to $\rl$).
+In addition, we want to learn subgroups of failures with the same root cause (which is a task relevant to $\sd$) as well as to learn rules that can serve as predictors of previously learned root causes in the future (which is a task relevant to $\rl$).
 Therefore, both $\sd$ and $\rl$ are relevant for our root-causing procedure, and so is $\ra$ which was designed to serve both above tasks.
+Both the objective and subjective measures of quality and interestingness discussed earlier remain relevant for this more general setting.